J'Mon Moore

-J'Mon Moore (born May 23, 1995) is an American former professional football wide receiver.
+J'Mon Moore (born May 23, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Missouri Tigers, and was selected by the Green Bay Packers in the fourth round of the 2018 NFL draft.
-He has also been a member of the NFL's Cleveland Browns, Houston Texans, and Atlanta Falcons, and the New Jersey Generals and Pittsburgh Maulers of the United States Football League (USFL).
+He was also a member of the NFL's Cleveland Browns, Houston Texans, and Atlanta Falcons, and the New Jersey Generals and Pittsburgh Maulers of the United States Football League (USFL).

 Early life

 Moore attended Elkins High School in Missouri City, Texas.
 While there, he played high school football for the Knights.
 On April 17, 2012, he committed to the University of Missouri to play college football.

 College career

 Moore played on the Missouri Tigers football team from 2013 to 2017 under head coaches Gary Pinkel and Barry Odom.
 He led the team in receiving his sophomore and senior season.
 His 1,012 yards as a junior led the Southeastern Conference (SEC).
 He finished his career with 158 receptions for 2,477 yards and 21 touchdowns.